 A warm bath, reading a book, cuddling, and a lullaby are a few ways to get a bedtime routine going.

 7) Separate your twins

 Sometimes, only one twin is affected by sleep regression.
 On most occasions, the twin affected will also wake the other baby.
-Trying to make two crying babies sleep in the middle of the night is not easy… It’s almost a disaster!
+Trying to make two crying babies sleep in the middle of the night is not easy.
+It’s almost a disaster!

 To avert the crisis that will most likely happen, separation is key.
 The best thing to do is to place your twins in separate cribs at night.
-The chances of one twin waking the other will reduce significantly.
+The chances of one twin waking the other will decrease significantly.

 Should You Worry About Sleep Regression in Twins?

 Sleep regression is a normal occurrence for babies from about 4 months old.
 It’s their way of dealing with the changes that come with growing up.
 It’s temporary and therefore should not be a major reason for concern.

 However, your baby not sleeping could also mean that there’s another underlying problem.
 If you feel that your baby is experiencing more than a simple bout of sleep regression, call your doctor.